polyaxon/polyaxon/docs/integrations/mpi.md

 You can annotate your experiments with any framework you are using, it's optional.

-The environment section allows to customize the resources of the master job, as well as defining the topology/replicas of the experiment with a specific definition for each framework.
+The environment section allows to customize the resources as well as defining the topology/replicas of the experiment.

 ## Define the distributed topology